okpast/bigquery-sql-projects/conversion_funnel/README.md

 **Order/registration session overlap, by month:**
 - Order Sessions
 - Order Sessions With a Registration Session
-- Order Sessions Without Any Registration Session
+- Order Sessions Without Registration Session
 - % of Orders With a Registration Session

 ## Notes